saroyam/QRCodeGenerator/README.md

 # QRCodeGenerator
-This website generates QR Code from the text you enter.
+This web-app generates QR Code from the text you enter.
+Used Java as backend.